 The coating has a slightly reduced heat transfer, which reduces the cooling capacity of the air cooler somewhat.
 The Roller selection software takes this into account when configuring this option.
 The corrosion protection type D cannot be carried out on CO2 evaporators.

-Epoxy resin coated fins are used wherever corrosion protection against atmospheres containing ammonia or acetic acid and cleaning chemicals must be guaranteed.
-The corrosion protection variant "F" forms a combination of copper core tube and expoxy resin phenol coated aluminium fin.
+PET coated fins are used wherever corrosion protection against atmospheres containing ammonia or acetic acid and cleaning chemicals must be guaranteed.
+The corrosion protection variant "O" forms a combination of copper core tube and PET phenol coated aluminium fin.